aarchbold/geospark/README.md

 Note: images and videos are stored in the compiled site static directory.
 * /site/static - compiled css, js, and static images and video files

+### Updating the code
+When making updates to the source files, just make sure you are running "gulp watch" in terminal from inside the root directory of this repo.
+When creating brand new files you may need to re-run "gulp" in order to get gulp to notice them.
+So if you add a new .sass file or a new html file and gulp watch doesn't pick it up.
+Just close gulp, re-run "gulp" and then "gulp watch" and it should work after that.